ahe24/questa-formal-jenkins-plugin/README.md

 *   Provides detailed information about each violation item in CDC reports.
 *   Displays design quality score, timestamp, and design name from Lint reports.
 *   Integrates with Jenkins build results to provide a clear overview of code quality.
+*   Normalizes file paths to use `PROJ_ROOT` prefix for better readability and consistency.

 ## Installation